DCSBL/home-assistant.io/source/_integrations/homewizard.markdown

 {% include common-tasks/remove_device_service.md %}

-After deleting the integration, go to the HomeWizad Energy app and disable the local API if no other integrations are using it.
+After deleting the integration, go to the HomeWizard Energy app and disable the local API if no other integrations are using it.